-CAPT Michael S. Wallace, U.S. Navy
+CAPT Richard C. McCormack, U.S. Navy

-Chief of Staff
+Chief of Staff (Prospective)

 Commander, Naval Air Force, U.S. Atlantic Fleet

 Captain McCormack enlisted in the Navy in 1984 and was selected a year later to attend the United States Naval Academy Preparatory School in Newport, RI.
 He graduated with distinction from the United States Naval Academy in May 1990.
 He is also a graduate of the US Navy Test Pilot School, the NATO Defense College, and the Joint Forces Staff College.

 Captain McCormack completed flight training in 1994 and was qualified in the F/A-18 Hornet and Super Hornet.
 His operational tours include VFA-131 as a division officer and Landing Signal Officer, and VFA-146 as a department head.